Chicago, Burlington and Quincy 4000: Revenue service

 Between 1930 and 1935, the Chicago, Burlington and Quincy Railroad (CB&Q) ordered twelve S-4 class 4-6-4s from the Baldwin Locomotive Works of Philadelphia, Pennsylvania, as well as one from their own West Burlington, Iowa shops, and they were numbered 3000–3011.
 No. 4000 was numbered 3002 at the time, being the third locomotive of the class, and it was designed to pull the CB&Q's premier passenger trains across the road's system, such as the Chicago Limited between Chicago, Illinois and Denver, Colorado, and the American Royal between Chicago and Kansas City, Missouri.

 As the 1930s progressed, the CB&Q also purchased a fleet of diesel locomotives from the Electro-Motive Corporation (EMC) as the first locomotives to ever be built with aerodynamic streamlining, and they were used to pull the CB&Q's newer trains that would become known as the Zephyrs.
-However, some of these units would occasionally break down, and a conventional steam locomotive would be needed to take its place, resulting in the train to be de-streamlined from the front end, and the train wouldn't go as fast as the Zephyrs were designed to go.
+However, some of these units would occasionally break down, and a conventional steam locomotive would be needed to take its place, resulting in the train to be de-streamlined from the front end, and the train would not go as fast as the Zephyrs were designed to go.
 To that end, the CB&Q decided to streamline one of their own steam locomotives as back-up power for their diesel units; in late 1936, No. 3002 was taken to the CB&Q's West Burlington shops to be rebuilt with the application of a new valve gear frame, a middle Boxpok driving axle, lightweight roller bearing rods, roller bearing trailing bogies, and tender bogies.
-The locomotive also became the very first steam locomotive to be shrouded with stainless steel streamlining in the United States.

-No. 4000 at the head of the Denver Zephyr train.
-Photo taken by Otto Perry on February 26, 1938.

-With the modifications increasing the locomotive's tractive effort to 47,700 pounds and top speed to over one hundred miles per hour, No. 3002 was reclassified as an S-4a, and it was renumbered to 4000.
+The locomotive also became the very first steam locomotive to be shrouded with stainless steel streamlining in the United States.With the modifications increasing the locomotive's tractive effort to 47,700 lbf and top speed to over 100 mph, No. 3002 was reclassified as an S-4A, and it was renumbered to 4000.
 It was also given the official name Aeolus, being named after an ancient Greek God of the same name, as the CB&Q was giving Greek names to most of their Zephyr locomotives.
 After rolling out of the shops in April 1937, No. 4000 was reassigned to provide as an emergency backup locomotive to pull the Zephyr trains, such as the Denver Zephyr, the Silver Streak Zephyr, and the General Pershing Zephyr.
-No. 4000 received a classmate in 1938 in the form of No. 4001, which was also an S-4a that was shrouded with the "shovel-nose" streamlining.
+No. 4000 received a classmate in 1938 in the form of No. 4001, which was also an S-4A that was shrouded with the "shovel-nose" streamlining.
 Eventually, No. 4000 was also nicknamed after a Popeye cartoon character "Big Alice the Goon", as a result of the locomotive's official name having a slight resemblance to "Alice".